Top 12 Medical Engineer Skills to Put on Your Resume

 1. MATLAB

-MATLAB is a high-level programming and numerical computing environment used by medical engineers for analyzing data, developing algorithms, and creating models and applications related to medical imaging, signal processing, and biomedical analysis.
+MATLAB is a high-level environment for numerical computing used to analyze data, build algorithms, and prototype models for medical imaging, signal processing, and physiological simulations.

 Why It's Important